 285 Beacon was designed by Cabot and Chandler, architects, and built in 1885-1886 by McNeil Brothers, carpenters, and Charles A. Dodge, mason, one of two contiguous houses (283-285 Beacon) designed as a symmetrical pair.

-283 Beacon was built on a 24 foot wide lot which the Commonwealth of Massachusetts conveyed to Susan Cox on April 7, 1885.
-The land originally was sold by the Commonwealth at its auction on November 26, 1866, and by 1881 the right to purchase it was held by dry goods merchant John Francis Anderson, who also held the right to purchase the lot at 283 Beacon.
-On August 10, 1881, he entered into a party wall agreement with George Wheatland, Jr., owner of the right to purchase the lot at 287 Beacon, and on March 14, 1883, he entered into a second party wall agreement with Marian G. Horton, who had purchased 287 Beacon from George Wheatland, Jr. John Anderson subsequently opted not to purchase the land at 285 Beacon and it was acquired by Susan Cox.
+Susan Cox purchased the land for 285 Beacon on April 7, 1885, from the Commonwealth of Massachusetts.
+The land originally had been offered for sale by the Commonwealth at its auction on November 26, 1866, and dry goods merchant Eben Dyer Jordan, co-founder of Jordan, Marsh & Company, was the successful bidder for the seven 24 foot lots running west from 283 Beacon.
+He subsequently sold or transferred his rights to purchase the five lots at 283-291 Beacon, and by 1881 dry goods merchant John Francis Anderson held the rights to the lots at 283-285 Beacon.
+On August 10, 1881, he entered into a party wall agreement with George Wheatland, Jr., owner of the right to purchase the lot at 287 Beacon, and on March 14, 1883, he entered into a second party wall agreement with Marian G. Horton, who had purchased 287 Beacon from George Wheatland, Jr. John Anderson subsequently sold or transferred his right to purchase the land at 285 Beacon and it was acquired from the Commonwealth by Susan Cox.

 During the 1897-1898 winter season, it was the home of Mark Hopkins, III, and his sister, Georgeanna (identified as Miss Hopkins in the Blue Book).
 Miss Parsons, either their aunt Georgianna Parsons or their aunt Martha Parsons, lived with them.
 By 1899, they all were living at 250 Beacon with Georgianna Brackett (Messer) Parsons, the widow of merchant William Parsons; she was Mark and Georgeanna Hopkins’s grandmother and the mother of Georgianna and Martha Parsons.